chevonied/indigo/_posts/2018-03-09-my-favorite-sublime-text-packages.markdown

 description: "A list of some of the most useful Sublime Text packages in my opinion"
 ---

 It's no secret that I like using Sublime Text, both for its aesthetics and the productivity boost I've noticed when using it.
 So, I figured why not spread the joy around, and hopefully help make another programmer's life a bit easier.
-I'll try to keep updating this list as I find more great packages.

 To start off, you'll obviously need to have Sublime Text installed.
 It's cross-platform, and the latest version can be downloaded directly from [their website](https://www.sublimetext.com/3).
 After it's installed you will need to install Package Control, which only involves pasting some code into the Sublime Text console, the instructions for which can be found [here](https://packagecontrol.io/installation).
 If everything is all set up, you can now install packages by pressing `Ctrl + Shift + P` on Windows or `Command + Shift + P` on Mac, typing in the package name and selecting the one you want.